klaxurit/JuncaHugo_8_04012023-/contrib.md

 ## How to contribute? 🤔

-1. Fork the Symfony 5.4 project on your Github account (follow ReadMe file instructions)
+1. Clone the project on your computer
-2. Clone the project on your computer
+2. Create issue
-3. Create a branch for your changes
+2. Create a branch // NAMING
-4. Make the desired changes
+3. Make the desired changes
-5. Run tests
+4. Run tests
-6. Commit the changes and push them to your branch
+5. Commit the changes and push them to your branch
-7. Create a pull request to submit your contribution to the main project and add me as reviewers
+6. Create a pull request to submit your contribution to the main project and add @klaxurit as reviewers

 ## What to contribute? 🤗